Heels Down (Ages 9 - 15)

 - a bathing suit and towel for water conditioning and/or afternoon Fun Club

-Mounted Instruction (Topics include but are not limited to) Dressage, Carriage Driving, Vaulting, Gymkhana Games, Show Jumping, Trail Riding, Intro. to Eventing and Riding Cross-Country.
+Mounted Instruction (Topics include but are not limited to) Dressage, Carriage Driving, Vaulting, Gymkhana Games, Show Jumping, Trail Riding, Intro. to Eventing and experiencing Cross-Country Jumping.

-Un-Mounted Instruction is a unique feature of our Heels Down programming, we include but are not limited to such fascinating subjects as Saddle Fitting, Fitness for the Equestrian, Yoga, Water Conditioning and Horse Nutrition.
+Un-Mounted Instruction is a unique feature of our Heels Down programming, we include but are not limited to such fascinating subjects as Saddle Fitting, Fitness for the Equestrian, Yoga, Water Conditioning and numerous horse management topics through each session.

 By reviewing your foundations of riding, our instructors will encourage you to increase your skills and confidence.
 Using their wide range of backgrounds and experience, they will teach a complete balance of horse and rider using natural and artificial aids.
 Heels Down instructors teach safe practices that promote direct and clear communication between horse and rider.
 This is the foundation needed for competitive riding, regardless of the discipline your child may pursue and is even beneficial for those interested in recreational riding.
 The Heels Down curriculum provides additional opportunities that are not frequently offered in regular lesson programs.
 These topics may consist of trail rides, gymkhanas, drill teams, games and most importantly the subject matter covered by our visiting professionals: Horse Health, Vet Science, Dentistry and Hoof Care.